paylogic/pushserver/README.rst

 Server-Sent Events are supported by recent Firefox, Chrome and Safari browsers.
 Internet Explorer does not yet support Server-Sent Events, but is expected to support them in Version 10.

 There are two recommended Polyfills to support older browsers

 * `EventSource.js <https://github.com/remy/polyfills/blob/master/EventSource.js>`_
 * `jquery.eventsource <https://github.com/rwldrn/jquery.eventsource>`_

+Mobile browsers have limited support, so test carefully if it works for your target set of browsers.

 Test view
 ---------